Habrador/Unity-Programming-Patterns/README.md

 * When you make a turn-based combat system: [How to Code a Simple State Machine](https://www.youtube.com/watch?v=G1bd75R10m4).

 * If you are making a GTA-style game.
 You have one state for driving, one for when the character is not in a vehicle, another state for flying, etc. Then you can also add state-of-states.
 For example, in the state class where the character is not in a vehicle, you can have several sub-states, such as holding nothing, holding grenade, holding pistol, etc.

+* Enemy AI is often using the State pattern.
+The creepers in Minecraft have three states: move randomly when you are far away, move towards you if you are closer, blow up when you are very close.

 **Related patterns**